MGSimard/nextgen-template/README.md

 <details><summary>Better Auth issue: Disabling user registration.</summary>

+_Note: There is currently a [PR open](https://github.com/better-auth/better-auth/pull/1428) to introduce a signupsDisabled flag.
+You would still be able to create users as an admin using authClient.admin -- and role granularity for admin actions could be achieved with [this additional PR](https://github.com/better-auth/better-auth/pull/1424)._

 If you decide to use Email & Password you should know that your sign-up endpoint becomes publicly accessible by default, meaning anyone can create an account regardless of whether or not you give them an accessible, programmatic way to do so from within the application.

 - While emailAndPassword is enabled in your auth config, the `/api/sign-up/email` endpoint becomes accessible by default.